skip to content

 Nature of Pre-Existing Injury

 When pre-existing injuries have been aggravated in an accident it may increase the value of the overall claim if properly documented.
-The respective condition must be documented in a medical record, along with the degree and permanency of the aggravation.
+The respective condition must be documented in a medical record, along with the degree and permanency of the reaggravated injury so that the jury can tell what was caused by the subsequent injury-producing event.

 Injury Diagnostics

 Because Colossus uses its own descriptive terms for injuries, be sure to use CPT codes when listing injuries in medical records.
-This will help prevent the adjuster from incorrectly inputting data and ensure your client is fairly compensated.
+This will help prevent the adjuster from incorrectly inputting data and increase the chances that your client is compensated for the specific injuries.

 Initial Treatments and First Visits